kdhillon/Besiege/README.md

 				decreases from seiges and raids (anytime garrison is defeated) decreases to hire troops for garrison

 have farmers go from villages -> cities and back

 More wealth means:
 				more troops in garrison
 				more troops available for hire
 				add taxes that build up and can be collected nobles can only recruit based on their wealth

-		Fix militias/raiding/village wealth
+Necessary features:
+  Fix navigation bugs in A*:
+		when close to ocean, sometimes prefers far route. armies on the edge can go right into the water and cross it Fix militias/raiding/village wealth
+  Revamp and simplify panel system, remove all duplicate shitty code add safeguards against BattleStage getting stuck Make new tribal unit tree fix bugs: if you resize during a battle, fucks everything up, your mouse is not registered to be at the proper spot. units in battle sometimes focus on an invisible unit in the bottom left corner (0, 0) position. make labels for cities look better (add gray background?) make title cooler add cancelling and reforming of sieges? add garrison repairing

+Fun (not necessary) features:
+  Add historical markers to map where epic battles were fought.
+  Different levels of woundedness, medics/doctors in your party Make bandits occupy ruins (and set up camps?)!
   Add "honor" aka morality
 	Add betrayals/rebellions

-	Add bandits

-	Fix navigation bugs in A*:
-		when close to ocean, sometimes prefers far route.

-	Later:
-	Random faction generation (crests, names, eventually city names)

-	Customizable party types:
-		Text-file customization with a few simple parameters (size, passive, etc)

-	Add historical markers to map where epic battles were fought.

-	Different levels of woundedness, medics/doctors in your party

-	Make bandits occupy ruins (and set up camps?)!

-	Revamp and simplify panel system, remove all duplicate shitty code

   Allow purchasing weapons and armor at cities.
   Add ability to hide and set up ambushes
+    Have AI do this intelligently.
   BATTLESTAGE:
-finish hiding
-add waves and reinforcements to battles add safeguards against battles getting stuck get austin to start making cool art for additional units
+    add waves and reinforcements to battles Customizable party types:

-later:
+		Text-file customization with a few simple parameters (size, passive, etc)

+BattleMap:
+  Sieges (Deprecated);
-make archers not shoot at enemies behind a wall... can do simple test but won't account for entrances. make walls not flat add towers add villages and ruins add ballistas add some randomness to which ladder is chosen design new unit tree add mist to certain battlemaps
+    make archers not shoot at enemies behind a wall... can do simple test but won't account for entrances. make walls not flat

-bugs:
-if you resize during a battle, fucks everything up, your mouse is not registered to be at the proper spot.
+    add towers
+    add ballistas
+    add some randomness to which ladder is chosen

+  add mist to certain battlemaps add villages and ruins

 MAP:
 now:
-make labels for cities look better (add gray background?)

 test some optimizations -
     see if A* is what's making big maps slow. if it is, optimize a* by only looking at nearby points